How to Talk to Your Kids About Natural Disasters

 In times of natural disaster, it’s everyone’s responsibility to come together to support and provide aid and comfort to those directly affected.
 And although it’s simply human to get caught up in the harrowing news coverage, it’s also important to note that the youngest members of our families and communities—your children—are watching and taking all of this in, too.

 Respond to her questions as best you can with age-appropriate, short answers and limited information.
 Very young children might not have many or any questions, but older girls might ask about the particular type of threat, be it wildfires, weather or a different natural disaster.
-Do your best to use words your daughter might already know, like fire, storm, rain, and wind—but explain that these are much stronger and heavier than usual.
+Do your best to use words your daughter might already know, like ice, storm, snow, and cold—but explain that these are much stronger and heavier than usual.

 Let her know that you’ll always do everything you can to keep her safe.
 And although you don’t want to give her false assurances that a natural disaster like the one she’s witnessing could never happen in your region, it’s also not helpful at this moment to dwell on the fact that it could.
 If she’s old enough to understand, let her know about the emergency preparations and procedures already in place for your family, your community, and even her school that could keep her out of harm’s way in case of an emergency.
 These plans are a “just in case” and will likely never be necessary, but her safety is your top priority, and so you make sure you’re prepared for any situation.